GiggleLiu/poorman_nn/README.md

 Neural Network framework for researchers.

 ## Warning
-* under development, no cuda support for the momentum
+* under development, no cuda support for this momentum

 ## Features